microtick/node-operations/README.md

 # Microtick chain migration instructions

+We're planning an upgrade to the Microtick network to add a few new markets.

-These are the steps to upgrade from `microtickzone-a1` to `microtickzone-a2`.
+This is a guide for validator operators to prepare to upgrade from `microtickzone-a1` to `microtickzone-a2`.
 The Microtick team will post the new genesis file as a reference, but we recommend that validator operators use these instructions to verify genesis file.

+## Key details
+- Block Height 3,343,200 (targeting Mar 18 at 15:00 utc, but there's variance in block times)
+- same software version
+- minor update to the genesis file
+- no parameter or account changes
+- clearing the state (less disk space)

+We haven't launched the governance proposal yet.
+When we do, **voting will only last for only 48 hours.**

 If the proposal `Microtick-a2 Upgrade Proposal` passes, the target time for the upgrade procedure is on `March 18, 2021 at or around 15:00 UTC`.
 Since block times vary, the precise block height will be `3,343,200`.